 5 Business Blog Tips

+We’re living in the Information Age, where digital communication is your trump card.
+There are several ways to communicate in the Information Age, and blogging is one of them.
 The first blog was written by Justin Hall and can be traced back to the year 1994.
 Back then, it was referred to as a personal homepage.
-2006 was when the blogging revolution really took flight, and today business blogs are a leading form of content marketing.
+2006 was when the blogging revolution really took flight, and today as more and more people blog, the quality of blog content is becoming more important.

 Regular blogging increases your chance of getting found on the Internet.
 With so much competition out there with regards to SEO ranking, keywords, etc., it isn’t enough to just have a blog.
 You need to find the time to put together a blogging strategy, which will allow you to create high-quality content.

 This will allow you to gradually position yourself as a thought leader in your industry and increase your ROI in the long term.
 Blogs will also allow you to drive more traffic to your website and can be repurposed as content on your social platforms.
-So, without delay, here a 5 tips for you to start a successful business blog.
+So, without delay, here a 5 ways to start your blog.

-You don’t want your customers going to the competitor, so ensure that your blogs contain the information they are looking for to keep them on your site.
+You don’t want your customers going to the competitor, so ensure that your blogs contain the information they are looking for.

 3. Do Keyword Research